makohda/IDRC_first_step_course_2018/README.md

 - (tool) SnpEff and SnpSift http://snpeff.sourceforge.net/index.html
 - (tool) ANNOVAR - ANNOVAR Documentation http://annovar.openbioinformatics.org/en/latest/
 - (tool) TransVar http://bioinformatics.mdanderson.org/transvarweb/
-SnpEff, Annovar are major program for variant annotating TransVar is useful for reverse annotation. e.g. Old paper or clinician/researcher who are not familier with genetics sometimes say "p.S65L" only.
-It is always taugh to determine exact genomic/coding position (reverse annotation).
+SnpEff, Annovar are the major program for variant annotating TransVar is useful for reverse annotation. e.g. Old paper or clinician/researcher who are not familiar with genetics sometimes say "p.S65L" only.
+It is always tough to determine an exact genomic/coding position (reverse annotation).
 TransVar will help you.

 ___

 # Under construction :no_entry_sign:
-1. Reproduce second step by yourself.
+1. Reproduce the second step by yourself.
 Remove all file; then prepare all files again by yourself.
 1. Solve DRR006760, DRR001913 by yourself
 1. Ruby array hash case
 1. Exam.
 In other words, homework.
 But, don't move data to your home!
-Solve our 200 cases, include many unknown cases.
-Patient ID are removed.
+Solve our 200 cases, including many unknown cases.
+Patient ID is removed.
 No hint.
-Most of cases are easy.
-Some cases are quit difficult.
+Most of the cases are easy.
+Some cases are quite difficult.
 I solved all the cases.
 Happy to see your excellent result :satisfied:
 ___

-## You have to learn for reproducing second step by yourself
+## You have to learn for reproducing the second step by yourself
 - bwa index command
-- Where you can get required files (human_g1k_v37_decoy.fasta, etc)
+- Where you can get the required files (human_g1k_v37_decoy.fasta, etc)
 - How to set up annovar
 After these steps, you probably reproduce this course.
 Congrats :laughing: